 IWWWI is a task-based choreography, connecting a series of vignettes that hinges on Diego and Ileanna’s chemistry and technical skill.
 Each presentation of IWWWI brought significant opportunity to explore and expand the work, tracking the evolution of the work itself and Diego’s and Ileanna’s trajectories as artists.
 “Recylcing” remains a hypervaluable term for the pair.
 IWWWI has served as the centerpiece for their joint practice – they value the enduring commitment to one piece of choreography as a container to continuously push and play with their evolving artistic sensibilities.
 Considering that Ileanna and Diego were teenagers when they first made the work, IWWWI also serves as a technical playground for them as they navigate their growing professional experience and maturingbodies.

 In 2016, Ileanna, Diego Romero, and Katie Lowen conceived of Boombox, an alternative performance and creation space in a semi-truck trailer.
 After a season of serious renovations, the trailer was retrofitted with a lighting and sound system sufficient to host works by local and out of town artists.
 Boombox continues to operate as a community-driven creation and performance venue, aimed at providing artists the room to play outside of institutional expectations and traditional proscenium formats.
 Boombox is a DIY space at heart with a “quick and dirty” methodology that democratizes dance and performance.
 Split-Screen, a program folded into Boombox and funded by the City of Vancouver/ArtStarts, supported 20 artists under 25 who wanted accessible mentorship, research-creation space, and incubation time to work on their dance practice.
 Boombox, being a grassroots project, remains relevant to live arts practitioners in the local mileu.
-[RIP Boombox 2022]
+[RIP Boombox 2022 - but actually it still exists under new management (Here for Now) at the Birdhouse]

 Mentorship, production, writing, costume design and construction, dramaturgy, movement direction, and grant writing are growing branches of Ileanna’s dance practice that support her performance and creation work.